Kev-Garcia/KOTH-Loot/README.md

 Breaching Charges: Find breaching charges that can be used to gain entry into secure areas and change the tide of battles.

 KOTH Event Configuration
-In addition to the loot table, you have added a chernarusplus.json file that controls when and how often KOTH events take place in the mod.
+In addition to the loot table, I have added a chernarusplus.json file that controls when and how often KOTH events take place in the server.
 Here's the event configuration specified in the chernarusplus.json file:

 KOTH events take place every 2 hours.
 Events will only spawn once the server is populated with 3 or more players.